muratk5n/thirdwave/en/README.md

 ---

-Most companies cannot use, approach DARPA model.. preferring a actor-geek CEO instead, who will acquire, acqu-hire, or madly toss together actually known tech in a bowl hoping something will come out of it while trying to look "brave" in the process.
+Most companies cannot use, approach the DARPA model.. preferring a actor-geek CEO instead, who will acquire, acqu-hire, or madly toss together actually known tech in a bowl hoping something will come out of it while trying to look "brave" in the process.